Ultimate Guide to Rock Hammers

 But before you get your hands on a rock hammer and start banging it against rocks, you should have some idea of how properly use these very important tools.

-Keep reading to learn which is the best rock hammer for amateur geologists and beginner rockhounds AND how to properly use one of these tools.
+Keep reading to learn which rock hammer is the best rock hammer for amateur geologists and beginner rockhounds AND how to properly use one of these tools.

-Features Of The Mason’s Rock Hammer or Bricklayers Rock Hammer
+Features Of The Estwing Mason’s Rock Hammer or Bricklayers Rock Hammer

 - Square head

 - Chiseled end

 - Cushioned handle